Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-The final step we need to do involving the phase calibrator is to remove the calibrated target data and put it into a new measurement set.
-This is to provide an intermediate back-up data set, and so that we can derive some more calibration using just the target source and not the phase calibrator.
+The final step we need to take regarding the phase calibrator is to remove the calibrated target data and transfer it into a new measurement set.
+This will provide an intermediate backup data set, allowing us to derive further calibration using only the target source and not the phase calibrator.

-• Look at step 12 and input the parameters to split just the target source data into a separate measurement set.
+• Refer to step 12 and enter the parameters to separate the target source data into a distinct measurement set.

 ### 12) Split target data out from the measurement set